CarolinaKra/WineQualityPredictor/README.md

   2. Set the measure of success
   3. Set an evaluation protocol
   4. Load and prepare the data
-  5. Develope a model that does better than a baseline model
+  5. Develop a model that does better than a baseline model
-  6. Develope a model that overfits by scaling up
+  6. Develop a model that overfits by scaling up
   7. Tune the hyperparameters, add regularisation and train and test the final model.
 * For the scaling up step, I used a Design-of-Experiments (DoE) strategy to explore the influence of 3 hyperparameters: number of nodes per layer, number of layers, type of activation function.
 The aim of the DoE is to maximise the exploratory space while minimising the number of experiments.
 * The final model achieved an accuracy of 67.62%, improving the initial 44.9% of the baseline model.